Brochure This page covers two topics of interest to prospective Ph.D. students:

 • Proof of competence in English (TOEFL or IELTS)

 • Fee.
 Cornell has an application fee, but you can petition to waive it if the cost represents a financial hardship to you.
 Your financial circumstances will not be a consideration in our admissions process.
-We provide full support (including insurance, stipend and all tuition and fees) for admitted PhD students.
-We also assist you in obtaining a visa.
+If admitted, we provide full support (including student health insurance, stipend and tuition) for admitted PhD students.

 • Optional: Writing Sample